karaokemugen/karaokemugen-app/CONTRIBUTING.md

 - Use TypeScript
 - Use import module syntax, not the require one
 - Before adding a dependency, ask on Discord if it should really be added.
 Who knows, someone might have an idea on how to avoid using it, or a better alternative.

+## Workflow

+### Issues approval

+If an issue needs to be fixed, the `ToDo` label will be added to it by a maintainer.
+At this point anyone can take the issue and work on it.

+If a issue is closed but has not been fixed and could be reopened, please add a comment to it and wait for a maintainer to reopen it.

+### Working on an issue

+When starting work on an issue, **DO NOT** use the "Create merge request" button as it'll create a new branch on `master` by default. **DO** use the arrow next to it to create your new branch from the `next` branch instead.

+### Merging

+Once your work is ready, remove the `WIP` label at the beginning of the merge request title and add a comment to tell maintainers this is ready to merge.

+Maintainers will usually merge by squashing the commits inside the branch unless explicitely stated otherwise.